 - It's not cheap.
 While you won't pay early withdrawal penalties, you will pay an upfront fee, plus a recurring charge to the plan provider.
 "There's only a handful of providers that help facilitate ROBS," said Glotfelty.
 "It's expensive, and there's an ongoing cost associated with it."
 For example, Guidant charges $4,995 for setup and $139 per month for plan administration.

-Setting up a ROBS plan is not a solution for every entrepreneur.
+Setting up a ROBS plan is not a solution for every entrepreneur, and some may find that alternative lending options are a better fit.
 If you want to preserve your retirement savings, ROBS isn't for you.
 If you're confident your business will succeed and aren't afraid to take the risk, ROBS are a way to avoid taking on debt.
 It's incumbent on you to make a decision based on a realistic assessment of your prospects, now and in the future.

 "The ROBS is for anyone who is buying or starting a small business, where they believe there is great upside potential and investing in it will yield greater results outside the stock market," said Nilssen.